abuiles/ember-101/manuscript/hands-on.md

 The method we are using on the model hook **store.createRecord** creates a new record in our application **store**, but it doesn't save it to the backend.
 What we will do with this record is set it as the **model** of our **friends new route**.
 Then, once we have filled the first and last names, we can save it to our backend calling the method `#save()` in the model.

-Since we will be using the same form for adding a new friend and editing, let's create a
+Since we will be using the same form for adding a new friend and editing, let's create an
 [Ember component](http://emberjs.com/api/classes/Ember.Component.html)
 to contain the form, we can generate the component with the generator, `ember g component friends/edit-form` and add the following content: